-Advisory fees paid to Greycourt are in addition to the advisory fees and other expenses charged by the third-party investment managers recommended by Greycourt.
-The managers of private placements, including private equity funds and hedge funds, as well as mutual funds and ETFs each charge an advisory fee.
-These products also incur other expenses, which can include incentive fees, commissions or other transaction costs, custodial fees, accounting fees and other administrative costs.
+Advisory fees paid to Greycourt are in addition to the advisory fees and other expenses charged by thirdparty investment managers recommended by Greycourt.
+The managers of private placements, including private equity funds and hedge funds, as well as mutual funds and ETFs, each charge advisory or management fees.
+These products may also incur other expenses, which can include incentive fees, commissions or other transaction costs, custodial fees, accounting fees and other administrative costs.
 Where clients invest in a fund-of-funds structure, there may be multiple layers of these fees and expenses within the fund.
 Clients will pay most fees and costs regardless of whether recommended investments are profitable.
 Fees and costs will reduce any amount of money clients make on investments over time.
 Clients should review both the fees charged by these managed investment products and the fees charged by Greycourt to fully understand the total amount of fees being paid.

-Where Greycourt conducts trading on behalf of client accounts, clients pay brokerage and other transaction costs.
+Where Greycourt conducts trading on behalf of client accounts, clients pay associated brokerage and other transaction costs.
 Greycourt's brokerage practices are described in Item 12 below.
-Clients also pay charges to other third parties such as custodial fees, transfer taxes, wire transfer and electronic fund fees.
+Clients also pay fees to other third parties such as custodial fees, transfer taxes, wire transfer, and electronic fund fees.